 Extremadura is one of the most beautiful and least known regions of interior Spain.
 It contains beautiful cities and has been influenced by many different cultures: Roman, Moorish and Medieval.
 Extremadura’s landscapes are characterised by the mountain ranges Cordillera Central, Montes de Toledo and Sierra Morena and the plains and fertile valleys of the rivers Tajo and Guadiana.
 The areas climate has hot summers, with temperatures well over 30 C, and quite cold winters.
 Extremadura has several natural parks and reserves, especially in the valleys of its two important rivers.
 This region remains undiscovered by mass tourism,

-Merida: Mérida was one of the most important cities in Roman Spain and today retains a wide selection of monuments from that era: a well-preserved theatre, an amphitheatre, villas, a triumphal arch, a temple and an aqueduct can all be seen.
+Cities: Merida: Mérida was one of the most important cities in Roman Spain and today retains a wide selection of monuments from that era: a well-preserved theatre, an amphitheatre, villas, a triumphal arch, a temple and an aqueduct can all be seen.
 There is also the Museum of Roman Art with its invaluable collection.
+Merida

 Caceres: The capital of Upper Extremadura has a beautiful old quarter, enclosed by Moorish town walls with great watch-towers.
 Additional attractions include some exceptional Renaissance palaces.